waynetee/tp/docs/UserGuide.md

 To illustrate, suppose you have 5 buyers in total (Adam, Ben, Carl, Daniel, Elle), and you have filtered the buyers to 3 (Adam, Ben, Carl).
 Then `match property 1` will only examine the 3 buyers (Adam, Ben, Carl).
 Even if Daniel or Elle is compatible with the first displayed property, they will not be considered in the matching.

 </div>

+TODO: This part can be moved to a more general area.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can use the `list` command to reset the display lists to display all the available buyers before using `match property`.
 This will find compatible buyers from the full pool of available buyers.